GreatLordOz/City-Management-Bill/README.md

 ##### Unclaimed Plots

 Citizens in Aquila may purchase a new plot in the city if their first plot is completed and is aethetically well built.
 The Plot Manager has the power to negotiate a price for purchase with the interested citizen but must first request final approval to sell the plot from the Executive Council.
-Citizens may purchase a secondary plot totaling no more than 200 blocks squared within and including its boundaries.
-Citizens may also purchase a "Scenary" plot, which should total no more than 64 blocks squared within and including its boundaries.
+Citizens may purchase a secondary plot totaling no more than 200 square meters within and including its boundaries.
+Citizens may also purchase a "Scenary" plot, which should total no more than 64 square meters within and including its boundaries.
 This Scenary plot should not be used as an extention to any existing plot.
 It should be used for greenery or a small structure to liven the area up.

 ##### Purchase Of A Resident/Citizen Plot

-Citizens who work out an agreement with another citizen/resident to purchase a section or entirety of the plot may do so if the Citizen purchasing does not own a Secondary plot already.
+Citizens who wish to purchase a section or entirety of a plot from another citizen/resident may do so if the Citizen purchasing does not own a Secondary plot or Scenary plot.
 This Secondary plot must follow the boundary guidelines stated above.
 The purchased plot may not count as a Scenary plot if it is part of a house or is larger than the above stated measurements.
-If a Citizen is renting out space in another citizen/resident's plot and that plot should be named derelict, the government does not have to pay compensation to the renter as the owner of the plot is the resident/citizen renting it.
+If a Citizen is renting out space in another citizen/resident's plot and that plot should be named derelict, the government does not have to pay compensation to the renter as the owner of the plot is the rcitizen/resident renting it.